Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

-The FunExtract module is shown in the dotted box at the top of Fig.~\ref{FuncExtractp}.
-We use the vector angle between the fingers and the angle between each finger joint to select functional fingers.
-To be specific, when we obtain coordinates of $21$ points on the human hand, we vectorize each finger's points and then compute the angles between each vector to determine if the four vectors, excluding the thumb, are parallel.
-The parallelism is evaluated using the cosine of the angle between adjacent finger vectors as follows: The cosine of the angle between vectors formed by adjacent finger joints for the \(i\)-th finger (excluding the thumb) is calculated as:
+\YFF{\textbf{FuncExtract:} The FunExtract module is illustrated in the dotted box at the top of Fig.~\ref{FuncExtractp}.
+This module evaluates the spatial looseness between fingers by considering both the spatial alignment (parallelism) and the local curvature (bending angle), and selects the functional finger based on this parameter.}

+Specifically, when we obtain the 2D coordinates of \(21\) key points on the human hand, we first vectorize the points of each finger and compute the cosine of the angle between adjacent finger vectors to evaluate the parallelism of the four non-thumb fingers.
+The cosine of the angle between vectors formed by adjacent finger joints for the \(i\)-th finger (excluding the thumb) \(\text{angle}_{i}\) is calculated as:

-Here, \(v_i\) represents the vector of the \(i\)-th finger, excluding the thumb, the \(\cdot\) denotes the dot product of the vectors, and the \(\|\|\) denote their magnitudes.
+Here, \(v_i\) represents the vector of the \(i\)-th finger, \(\cdot\) denotes the dot product of the vectors, and \(\|\|\) denotes their magnitude.

-If the cosine value is less than a threshold, the fingers are considered parallel.
-Otherwise, we compute the remaining four fingers' bending angle which is calculated by the cosine of the angle between vectors formed by adjacent finger joints as follows.
-We select the one with the minimum bending angle as the functional finger.
+\YF{If the cosine values for all adjacent finger pairs are greater than a predefined threshold \( \tau \)}, the four non-thumb fingers are considered parallel, and the thumb is directly identified as the functional finger.
+Otherwise, we proceed to analyze the joint bending angles of the four non-thumb fingers.
+The bending angle for each finger is determined by calculating the cosine of the angle between two vectors formed by the adjacent joints of each finger: